-Tyrion and Bronn have taken shelter beneath some aspens just off the High Road.
+Tyrion and Bronn have taken shelter beneath some aspens just off the high road.
 Tyrion is gathering wood and asks Bronn if a particular branch will do for a fire.
-Bronn asks him if he has a death wish, as a fire will bring the Mountain clans down on them.
-Bronn thinks that it is best to travel fast at night—make no noise or fires.
+Bronn asks if he has a death wish, as a fire will bring the Vale mountain clans down on them.
+Bronn thinks it is best to travel fast at night, avoid the road, and make no noise or fires.
 Tyrion states that traveling fast at night is a good way to fall down the mountain and that the clans will find them no matter what they do.
 Bronn replies that that means they are dead men.
-Tyrion insists that he would prefer to die comfortable and asks if Bronn can find some game; he does not look forward to the salt beef and hard bread that Lysa had provided them.
+Tyrion insists that he would prefer to die comfortable and asks if Bronn can find some game; he does not look forward to the salt beef and hard bread that Lysa Arryn had provided them.

-Bronn explains that although he fought for Tyrion, he is not his friend and not his servant.
-Tyrion accepts this declaration with good humor, stating that he is mainly interested in Bronn’s sword, not his friendship.
-When Bronn asks how Tyrion knew he would be his champion, Tyrion explains that he anticipated Bronn to do what is in his sellsword nature: go for the gold.
-Bronn had gotten involved in the hopes of a reward from Lady Catelyn and would abandon her for the next hopeful venture which turned out to be rescuing Tyrion.
+Bronn explains that although he fought for Tyrion he is not his friend and not his servant.
+Tyrion accepts this with good humor, stating that he is mainly interested in Bronn's sword, not his friendship.
+When Bronn asks how Tyrion knew he would be his champion, Tyrion explains that he did not know, but anticipated Bronn's sellsword nature: go for the gold.
+Bronn helped take Tyrion captive in hopes of a reward, but the Starks are too proud to take lowborn scum like Bronn into their service permanently, so Tyrion had gambled that Bronn would abandon Lady Catelyn for the next hopeful venture: rescuing him.

 Bronn tells Tyrion that he has a bold tongue and that someday somebody will cut it out and make him eat it.
 Tyrion replies that everyone tells him that.
-Tyrion then declares that although Bronn is scum, he is not stupid, and he knows where his best interest lie, luckily for Tyrion.
-When Bronn quickly lights the fire with flint, Tyrion compliments him by saying he is scum, but useful and almost as good with a sword as his brother Jaime.
+Tyrion then declares that although Bronn is scum, he is not stupid and knows where his best interest lie, luckily for Tyrion.
+When Bronn quickly lights the fire with flint, Tyrion compliments that Bronn is also useful and almost as good with a sword as his brother Jaime.

-Then he asks what Bronn wants: gold, land, or women.
-He tells Bronn that if he wants it, keep Tyrion alive and he will have it.
-Bronn asks about what happens if Tryion dies.
-Tyrion answers that he will have one sincere mourner.
+Then Tyrion asks what Bronn wants: gold, land, or women.
+He promises that if Bronn keeps him alive he will have it.
+Bronn asks about what happens if Tyrion dies.
+Tyrion quips that then he will have one sincere mourner.
 Bronn then informs Tyrion that his is no man’s toady.
-Tyrion replies that he is sure Bronn is no man’s friend, adding that he is sure that Bronn would betray him just like Lady Stark if there was a profit.
+Tyrion replies that he is sure Bronn is no man’s friend, adding that he is sure Bronn will betray him just like Lady Stark if there is a profit.
 However, Tyrion begs Bronn to remember that he will match any price offered to betray him because he likes living.
 Bronn disappears to go hunting at Tyrion’s request.

 Bronn states that he would have killed the man who did that to him and Tyrion states that he might yet; a Lannister always pays his debts.
-Tyrion rolls into the shadowskin to sleep, and dreams of the sky cells but this time he is the jailor, big with a strap, driving his father back to the abyss.
+Tyrion rolls into his shadowskin cloak to sleep, and dreams of the sky cells but this time he is the gaoler, driving his father back to the abyss.

 Bronn wakes him with a warning and Tyrion motions for Bronn to stay still.
 Then Tyrion calls out for the clansmen to join them and share their goat.
-A voice replies that since this is their mountain it is their goat.
-Tyrion agrees that it is and asks their name.
+A voice replies that, since this is their mountain, it is their goat.
+Tyrion agrees that it is and asks their names.
 They declare themselves Stone Crows and a big man named Shagga armed with two axes steps into the light first.
 Slowly the rest emerge, armed with a variety of weapons including pitchforks.

 Tyrion introduces himself and declares himself a member of “Clan Lannister.”
 He offers to pay the clansmen for the goat they ate.
-One named Gunthor, who seems to be their chief, asks what he has to give them, and Tyrion tells them he has silver in his purse, and his weapons and armor.
-To this Conn replies that Tyrion is going to pay them with their own coin; they can take what they want from their corpses.
-Gunthor states they have nothing to give them but their lives and asks Tyrion how he would like to die.
-He replies “in my own bed, a belly full of wine with a maiden’s mouth around my cock at the age of eighty.”
+Gunthor son of Gurn, who seems to be their chief, asks what he has to give them, and Tyrion tells them he has silver in his purse, and his weapons and armor.
+Conn replies that Tyrion is going to pay them with their own coin; they can take what they want from their corpses.
+Gunthor states they have nothing to give but their lives and asks Tyrion how he would like to die.
+Tyrion replies, “In my own bed, with a belly full of wine and a maiden’s mouth around my cock, at the age of eighty.”
 Shagga laughs but the others seem unamused.